 Past teaching positions include ten years at University of North Carolina School of the Arts as Trumpet Artist/Faculty and Brass/Percussion Chair, tenured Associate Professor at Wichita State University, and positions with Hong Kong Academy for Performing Arts, Illinois Wesleyan and Northeastern Illinois Universities.

-Ms. Saxton holds board memberships with EMF, and served several terms for ITG, National Trumpet Competition, International Women’s Brass Conference and Fulbright National Screening Committee.
+Ms. Saxton has been a board member for EMF, ITG, National Trumpet Competition, International Women’s Brass Conference, and Fulbright National Screening Committee.
 A graduate of Mansfield (PA) and Northwestern Universities, Saxton’s most influential teachers were Vincent Cichowicz, Arnold Jacobs, William Scarlett, Susan Slaughter and Michael Galloway.

 Judith relishes meeting her colleagues and new students in her worldwide guest artist residencies, and coaching Trumpet/Brass, Alexander Technique, Brain/Body Connection and LIFE through her ‘Free Flow Studio’, NC/Online.
 Her trumpet students can be found performing and teaching around the globe.
 In 2019, Judith joined less than 1 % of the population and hiked Rim-to-Rim of the Grand Canyon.
 Judithsaxton.com